crispgm/crispgm.com/site/_posts/2017-07-06-isomorphic-react-preact-with-heroku.md

 ```

 After the optimization, it is *only* 364 kb and typically takes less than 2 seconds to load the application.
 Using Preact is a good choice, while we can get the advantage of React and benefit from the lightweight.

+At last, **DO NOT** forget to turn on `gzip` of your Express server or other static file server like Nginx.
+That dramatically cuts the bundle size to 1/4, which is less than 100kb now.

 # Conclusion